 Believing that any further improvement in the Air Safety record will largely depend on the continued advancement in technical and professional skills of those involved with the Industry generally and Flight Dispatch/Operational Control in particular; the European FOO/AD-Associations have decided to found a Federation to be defined within the following rules and regulations, and to be known as the European Federation of Airline Dispatchers Association.

-THE NAME OF THE FEDERATION SHALL BE:
+THE NAME AND ADDRESS OF THE FEDERATION SHALL BE:

 - To promote Air Transportation Safety, to work for the development of a stronger Aviation Industry.